Benedictteo05/OSA_notes/Market Research & Technology Trends/L1 - Introduction.md

 ### Secondary Data Research
 ^da9100
+- Utilizes existing research and analysis available in the public domain.
 - Good for starting point.
 - Research has already been compiled, gathered, organized and published by others.
 No need to reinvent the wheel.
 - Includes reports and studies by government agencies, trade associations or other businesses in your industry.